DAF201/DAF201/About/readme.md

 >>
 >> how it works:
 >>
->> similar to short url, but will remove current node and create a new node each time a URL being accessed
+>> similar to short URL, but will remove current node and create a new node each time a URL being accessed
 >
 >> retrieve: short URL
 >>